helpscout/hsds-react/todos/workflow.md

 ### CSS

-* [ ] Figure out some why to bundle/inline/build the CSS into the React components. ([styled-components](https://github.com/styled-components/styled-components) maybe?)
+* [ ] Figure out some why to bundle/inline/build the CSS into the React components.
+  * Thought!
+Since Webpack is compiling everything to a single `index.js` file… maybe the `.scss` files can be imported into the individual components, which will get compiled when Webpack does it's thing.
+Need to test.